Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * A funny moment if you turn yourself into a Felidol and get softlocked into an eternal staring contest with another Felidol.
 Maybe the stare has some paralyzing property...

 * A radioactive vox area that randomly mutates souls, for better or worse.
+* A challenge with falling boxes with MoveDownBot

 **Lore & Writing**